nickawwas/Digital-Design/README.md

 # Digital Design
+Implemented Digital Circuit Designs in VHDL

 Simulated Circuits Using DO Script in Modelsim

-Synthesized Circuits Using TCL and XDC Scripts in Vivado, Written in VHDL
+Synthesized Circuits Using TCL and XDC Scripts in Vivado

 ## Sum of Min Terms
 - Implemented a Sum of Min Terms Circuit using Processes